 2. (as ou answered yes to question 4 on Schedule 2 (indicating interest greater than 35% ownership defined in the glossary) in another entity with which ATSU does business), did your anization receive any grants or other assistance from ATSU?
 If no, continue to Schedule 4.
-Yes No a.
+Yes $\square$ No a.
 If yes, disclose the type of grant or other assistance your organization received. b.
-What was the amount of the grant or assistance received from July 1 to June 30? \$ Scl nedu ule 3 Reporting Exceptions: 1.
+What was the amount of the grant or assistance received from July 1 to June 30? \$ Scł nedu lle 3 Reporting Exceptions: 1.
 2. 3.
-Exc Loa Bus dire nor for Con nor Gra sub est Gra oth org as cou obj mu report the following: cess benefit transactions cans reported on Schedule 1 siness transactions that do not contain any gift element and that are engaged in to serve the cet an immediate needs of ATSU, such as payment of compensation (including taxable and ntaxable fringe benefits treated as compensation) to an employee or consultant in exchange service of comparable value mpensation to a person listed in Form 990, Part VII, Section A (including taxable and ntaxable fringe benefits treated as compensation) cents to employees (and their children) of a substantial contributor or 35% controlled entity of a restantial contributor, awarded on an objective and nondiscriminatory basis based on pre- ablished criteria and review by a selection committee cents or assistance provided to an interested person as a member of the charitable class or eer class (i.e., a member of section 501 (c)(5), (c)(6), or (c)(7) organization) that the anization intends to benefit in furtherance of its exempt purpose, if provided on similar terms provided to other members of the class, such as short-term disaster relief or trauma conseling.
-However, grants for travel, study or other similar purposes (i.e., to achieve a specific ective, produce a report or other similar product, or improve or enhance literary, artistic, sical, scientific, teaching or other similar capacity, skill or talent of the grantee) like those scribed in section 4945(d)(3) are not excluded from reporting under this exception.
-Schedule 4 - Independent Voting Members 1. exc re you compensated as an officer other employee of ATSU or of a related organization, cept as in the religious exception discussed in the definition of an independent voting member he glossary?
-Yes No 2. fror exp you receive total compensation or other payments exceeding \$10,000 during the tax year m ATSU or related organization as an independent contractor, other than reimbursement of penses under an accountable plan or reasonable compensation for services provided in the pacity as a member of the governing body?
+Exc Load Bus direction for Cornor Gradenti on Gradenti organs I cou objet must be seen to be seen t report the following: less benefit transactions lines reported on Schedule 1 siness transactions that do not contain any gift element and that are engaged in to serve the lect an immediate needs of ATSU, such as payment of compensation (including taxable and litaxable fringe benefits treated as compensation) to an employee or consultant in exchange lister of comparable value limpensation to a person listed in Form 990, Part VII, Section A (including taxable and litaxable fringe benefits treated as compensation) lints to employees (and employees' children) of a substantial contributor or 35% controlled lity of a substantial contributor, awarded on an objective and nondiscriminatory basis based litere-established criteria and review by a selection committee lints or assistance provided to an interested person as a member of the charitable class or liter class (i.e., a member of section 501 (c)(5), (c)(6), or (c)(7) organization) that the lanization intends to benefit in furtherance of its exempt purpose, if provided on similar terms linesling.
+However, grants for travel, study or other similar purposes (i.e., to achieve a specific literatory artistic, sical, scientific, teaching or other similar capacity, skill or talent of the grantee) like those literatory artistic, sical, scientific, teaching or other similar capacity, skill or talent of the grantee) like those literatory artistic, sical, scientific, teaching or other similar capacity, skill or talent of the grantee) like those literatory artistic, sical, scientific, teaching or other similar capacity, skill or talent of the grantee) like those literatory artistic, sical, scientific, teaching or other similar capacity, skill or talent of the grantee) like those Schedule 4 - Independent Voting Members 1. exc re you compensated as an officer other employee of ATSU or of a related organization, ept as in the religious exception discussed in the definition of an independent voting member ne glossary?
+Yes No 2. fror exp you receive total compensation or other payments exceeding \$10,000 during the tax year n ATSU or related organization as an independent contractor, other than reimbursement of enses under an accountable plan or reasonable compensation for services provided in the acity as a member of the governing body?
 Yes No 3.
-Did you answer "yes" to questions on Schedule 1, 2, or 3? ☐ Yes ☐ No
+Did you answer "yes" to questions on Schedule 1, 2, or 3?
+Yes No